LSSTDESC/imSim/README.md

 ```
 $ eups declare -r . imsim -t current
 $ setup imsim
+$ scons
 ```
-Once you have `eups declared` a package like this, you only need to execute the `setup imsim` command, and that can be issued from any directory.
+Once you have `eups declared` a package like this, you only need to execute the `setup imsim` command, and that command can be issued from any directory.
+The `scons` build step needs only to be re-run if a new command line executable is added to the `bin.src` folder.

 ## Usage
+The executables in the `bin` folder should be in your path and so should be runnable directly from the command line:
 ```
 $ imsim.py --help
 usage: imsim.py [-h] [-v] [-f FILE] [-n NUMROWS] [--outdir OUTDIR]